-As the sun came down over Battle Hill, later known as Senlac, (the name is disputed to have been contemporary), Harold’s body lay among the rest of the dead, mutilated beyond recognition, so much so, that they had to bring Lady Edith Swannehaels to the field to identify him the next morning.
-His brothers Gyrth and Leofwin were said to have lain near his body.
-His ornately decorated banner of the Fighting Man, made possibly by the loving hands of Edith, snatched from Harold’s personal bodyguard, who’d fought bravely and hard to save it, just as they’d desperately tried to save their lord.
-And in doing so, they had died, their blood and guts spilt into the earth, mingling with the blood of their king.
+As the sun came down over Battle Hill, later known as Senlac, Harold’s body lay among the rest of the dead, mutilated beyond recognition, so much so, that they had to bring his wife, more Danico, Lady Edith Swannehaels, to the field to identify him the next morning.
+His brothers Gyrth and Leofwin were said to have been found slain near his body.
+The king’s ornately decorated banner of the Fighting Man, made, possibly, by the loving hands of Edith, snatched from Harold’s personal bodyguard as they fought bravely to save it, just as they’d desperately tried to save their lord.
+And in doing so, they had died, their blood and guts spilled over the earth, mingling with the blood of their king.
 The Carmen was to bemoan that the English ideology of fighting to the death with their lord was the undoing of them.
 To the English, this was loyalty and honour, which, as we see in centuries to come, would still be an intrinsic part of English nature.

 The next morning, Poitiers was to record in poetic prose this poignant phrase referring to the carnage of the day before: